Substra/substrafl/docs/technical/task_execution.rst

 There are two modes: the **release mode** and the **editable mode**, chosen with the ``editable_mode`` parameter in the ``dependency`` argument.

-In **release mode**, Substrafl downloads the wheels of substra and substrafl (substratools is already installed) from the private Owkin PyPi and copies them to the Docker image.
+In **release mode**, Substrafl downloads the wheels of substra and substrafl from the private Owkin PyPi and copies them to the Docker image.
 The download is made through a subprocess, and it needs pip to be configured to access Owkin's PyPi.